5G & Proptech: Enhancing Your Smart Building With 5G

 The Internet of Things (IoT) is how devices with internet-connected sensors exchange data and optimize their own functionality.

 IoT devices already shape much of our world, and you can find them doing all kinds of jobs.
-For example, the IoT powers underground sensors that direct the flow of traffic for an entire city.
+For example, the IoT powers underground sensors that control traffic flow across an entire city.
 It also helps you manage your own household if you have a voice assistant like a Google Nest or an Amazon Echo.

-For property managers, the Internet of Things can be found in places like smart pipe sensors, which communicate with each other to anticipate any possible structural failures.
-These sensors can notify staff and even shut off your water system automatically in cases of emergency.
+For property managers, the Internet of Things can be found in devices like smart pipe sensors that communicate with each other to anticipate potential structural failures.
+These sensors can notify staff and even automatically shut off your water system in emergencies.

 The IoT also powers products like smart glass windows.
-Smart glass interfaces with your building’s lighting system to brighten or dim the lights depending on how much natural light you’re getting.
+Smart glass interfaces with your building’s lighting system to brighten or dim the lights based on the amount of natural light.

 The IoT has simplified the lives of tech-savvy property managers everywhere.
-And 5G proptech devices will be able to collect data and exchange information much faster, improving the lives of residents thanks to your forward-thinking investments.
+And 5G proptech devices will be able to collect and exchange data much faster, improving residents’ lives thanks to your forward-thinking investments.

 5G proptech for leasing agents

 During the COVID-19 pandemic, leasing agents innovated.
 They found that they didn’t necessarily have to be in an apartment to give a tour to a prospective tenant.
-A popular option was a virtual tour, enabled by a camera on a smartphone.
+A popular option was a virtual tour enabled by a smartphone camera.
 Self-guided touring also skyrocketed in popularity.

 5G eliminates latency and allows for the transmission of much larger amounts of data.
-As technology advances, 5G proptech will even allow for virtual and augmented reality feeds that give prospective tenants a comprehensive, real-time vision of the building — even if that prospect is across the country.
+As technology advances, 5G proptech will even enable virtual and augmented reality feeds that give prospective tenants a comprehensive, real-time view of the building — even if that prospect is across the country.

 How can you adapt to incoming 5G upgrades?